akshit270902-ui/news_sentiment_analysis/gdelt-sentiment-pipeline/README.md

-# GDELT News Sentiment Scoring Pipeline
+# News Sentiment Scoring Pipeline

-An end-to-end pipeline that takes raw GDELT news-event data, filters it down to headlines that plausibly move Bitcoin price/risk sentiment, scores each one with a locally-hosted quantized Llama-3-8B-Instruct model, and produces a decay-weighted continuous sentiment index — plus an interactive HTML explorer and an optional BTC price-vs-sentiment chart.
+An end-to-end pipeline that takes raw GDELT news-event data, filters it down to headlines that plausibly move Bitcoin price/risk sentiment, scores each one with a locally-hosted quantized Llama-3-8B-Instruct model with a added FIN-GPT Layer, and produces a decay-weighted continuous sentiment index — plus an interactive HTML explorer and an optional BTC price-vs-sentiment chart.